H2CO3/Sparkling/README.md

  - The compiler and/or the linker may need an explicit (or different) development sysroot to be specified, perhaps using the `-isysroot` flag.
- - The use of the readline library can be turned off if it isn't installed on your platform (just `make READLINE=0`).
+ - The use of the editline library can be turned off if it isn't installed on your platform (just `make LIBEDIT=0`).
 This does not affect the behavior of the library (since the library itself doesn't depend on any 3rd-party libraries), only the usage of the REPL will be less convenient.
  - In order to create a shared library, position-independent code must be